T-qa/NightRealm/Docs/GAME_DEV_GUIDE.md

 ### 1.1 Game Overview

-The project is a Unity 2D top-down RPG named `Dungeon Quest` in code strings.
+The project is a Unity 2D top-down RPG named `Night Realm` in code strings.
 The current game structure is a hub-and-dungeon flow:

 - The player starts from a menu or registration flow.
 - The persistent `Game` scene initializes global systems and loads a gameplay map additively.